This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Visual Impairment

 Many children with cerebral palsy experience visual impairment.
-Some children may have severe impairment whereas others may have a mild impairment, but regardless of severity, therapy can assist in helping them with their daily tasks.
+Some children may have severe impairment, whereas others may have mild impairment, but regardless of severity, therapy can assist in helping them with their daily tasks.

 In addition, an occupational therapist may use visual input tools and cues, as well as verbal directions, to assist children in carrying out necessary daily activities.